lesfurets/zeno-pixel/docs/getting-started.md

 * `cookies` : array of cookies name needed for this page.
 See cookies section

 Other root options are available:<br>
-* `sitemap` : list of xml sitemaps urls, each linkh will populate desktop, mobile and tablet pages list
+* `sitemap` : list of xml sitemaps urls, each link will populate desktop, mobile and tablet pages list

 ##Usage